laravel-enso/documentation/docs/packages/form-builder.md

 The starting value for a form element.
 The value can be
 - hard coded in the template,
 - it will be filled from the Model when creating an edit form (or a create form with the optional model parameter)
-- it can also be set programatically by calling the Form object's `value()` method.
+- it can also be set programmatically by calling the Form object's `value()` method.

 #### meta
 - Is: required